Foundation / Corporation

 Arctic Inspiration Prize (AIP)

 Grants to Northern Canadian diverse teams of organizations and individuals for programs and projects that address community needs and challenges.
-Nominated teams should address the root causes, rather than the symptoms, of priority issue areas in the Canadian Arctic.
-Geographically, the impact of the proposed action plan needs to take place in the Yukon, the Northwest Territories, the Inuvialuit Settlement Region, Nunavut, Nunavik and Nunatsiavut.
+Nominated teams should address the root causes, rather than the symptoms of priority issue areas in the Canadian Arctic.
+Geographically, the impacts of the proposed project must take place within the eligible region of the Arctic Inspiration Prize - specifically, Yukon, the Northwest Territories, the Inuvialuit Settlement Region, Nunavut, Nunavik, and Nunatsiavut.

 The AIP covers any opportunities or challenges that are of importance to the Canadian Arctic and its peoples.
 A project can have one or more focus areas such as, but not limited to, education, training, health and wellness, environment and climate change, recreation, tourism, culture, and economic development.